 Hospitals can be less scary if you know what is going to happen while you are there.
 Talking to your child about their surgery ahead of time can help with this.
 Tell your child as much as they can understand and encourage questions.
 Let your child make choices, when possible.
-You have a very important role in this process.
+Know that you have a very important role in this process.
 Stay calm and confident.
 Children can sense your feelings.

-Nationwide Children's Hospital offers separate tours for Main Operating Room, Main Campus Surgery Center, and Westerville Surgery Center.
-Ask your nurse or health care provider for information on the tours.
+Nationwide Children's Hospital offers separate tours for the Main Operating Room, Main Campus Surgery Center, and Westerville Surgery Center.
+Please allow plenty of time for scheduling.